 You should then get more information about how to get medical care.
 You can pick from at least six doctors in Georgia, and Delta should provide you with information on how to contact these people.
 In some cases, they may set up an appointment for you.

 It’s crucial to attend these appointments and follow up as recommended by your doctor.
 Following the doctor’s orders will help you minimize the long-term effects of your injuries.
-But, if you feel like your doctor isn’t giving you proper care, you may have other options that John Foy & Associates can help you address as well.
+If you feel like your doctor isn’t giving you proper care, you may have other options that a personal injury lawyer can help you address.

 If you want to learn more about your options after a work injury, you can do so by making a phone call to John Foy & Associates.
 We can set up an appointment with you to examine the facts of your situation and help you determine what you should do next.
 Fill out the form to your right or call us at 404-400-4000 to get your FREE consultation today.